okeuday/pest/README.markdown

       -r              Recursively search directories
       -s SEVERITY     Set the minimum severity to use when reporting problems (default is 50)
+      -U COMPONENT    Update local data related to a component (valid components are: crypto)
       -v              Verbose output (set the minimum severity to 0) -V [COMPONENT]  Print version information
                       (valid components are: pest, crypto)